How to Know When Your Parents Should Stop Driving

 Signs It May Be Time to Hang Up the Keys

+How old is too old to drive?
+What is the average age the elderly stop driving?
+There are no clear answers.
 Age alone doesn’t make a driver unsafe.
-Medical conditions and physical and cognitive skills all play an important role in deciding when it’s time to hand over the keys.
+Medical conditions and physical and cognitive skills all play a role in deciding when to hand over the keys.
 An important first step to help recognize the right time is to go for a ride and observe their skills.
-Keep a mental record of any problematic habits and write them down once you’re alone.
+Keep a mental record of problematic habits and write them down once you’re alone.
 Sharing actual problems you see rather than speaking in generalities can be an essential part of the conversation.

-According to the AARP, there are a number of warning signs to look for that may signal it’s time for your elderly parent or loved one to put on the brakes.
+The AARP and Genworth say there are several warning signs to look for that may shed light on how to know when it’s time to stop driving and put on the brakes.
 They include:

 - Driving too fast or too slow for road conditions